By: Andrew Forrest - Updated May 2025

 Stability in hiking boots means keeping your foot in place and avoiding rolling or sliding in your boot, while alignment corrects the positioning of the foot and ankle to reduce strain and fatigue.
 If your foot slides around, it can cause hot spots and blisters.
 Proper stability and alignment can be achieved by selecting a hiking boot insole that offers arch support and cushioning, as well as a secure fit that maintains the foot in the desired position.

-This is done in conjunction with wearing the correct pair of hiking socks, which can also have a great impact on the comfort of your walk.
+This is achieved by wearing the correct pair of hiking socks, which can also have a great impact on the comfort of your walk.

 Ensuring proper stability and alignment while hiking helps in terms of comfort and support, as it can help prevent injuries and reduce fatigue.